Release Verification

 gh attestation verify "paranoid-passwd-${VERSION}-darwin-arm64.tar.gz" --owner jbcom

-This ties the archive back to the GitHub Actions workflow run that produced it.
+This ties the archives back to the GitHub Actions workflow run that produced them.

 Verify the Installer Surface